noriyoshiabe/NASequencer/doc/md/support.md

 NASequencer Support
 ===================

 Feel free to ask me about NASequencer.
-Your feedback or any request is welcome.
+Your feedback or other requests are welcome.
-Sorry in advance if my response is slow.
-I'm not a hard worker. 😪
+I apologize in advance if any responses are slow; I'm not so good at English.

 Inquiry
 -------